juli9834/huset-kbh/wordpress/wp-content/plugins/akismet/readme.txt

 * Simplify the activation process for new users
 * Remove the reporter_ip parameter
-* Minor preventative security improvements
+* Minor prEventative security improvements

 = 2.5.7 =
 *Release Date - 13th December, 2012*